 Haiyan Gong, MD, PhD

-ASSOCIATE PROFESSOR OF OPHTHALMOLOGY AND ANATOMY AND NEUROBIOLOGY
+PROFESSOR OF OPHTHALMOLOGY AND ANATOMY AND NEUROBIOLOGY

 M.D.: Jiangxi Medical College

 Postdoctoral Fellowships: West Virginia University & Boston University Chobanian & Avedisian School of Medicine

 Glaucoma is a leading cause of blindness worldwide.
 A primary risk factor for the development and progression of primary open-angle glaucoma (POAG) is elevated intraocular pressure (IOP), which results from increased resistance to aqueous outflow.
 However, the cause of this resistance remains unknown.
 The research in Dr. Gong’s laboratory is to develop new therapeutic strategies to lower IOP in glaucoma, through understanding the mechanisms that regulate aqueous outflow resistance in normal eyes and how this resistance increases in POAG.
 Dr. Gong’s laboratory has developed a novel fluorophore-guided method of studying the structure and function of the aqueous outflow system.
 This unique method uses the effective filtration area as a new parameter in examining the structural changes responsible for the reduced outflow in glaucomatous eyes.
 They are currently using this new method to investigate both the mechanisms of potential new drugs, as well as novel micro-invasive surgical devices in the treatment of glaucoma.

 Recently, Dr. Gong’s laboratory is also developing a new approach to investigate how cellular connections of the inner wall endothelial cells of Schlemm’s canal play a role in giant vacuole and pore formation using serial block-face scanning electron microscopy in combination with 3D-reconstruction.

 1. Cellular Physiology of the Aqueous Outflow Pathway